AlexanderParker/clacks/README.md

 2. When a peer recieves a message, the message is added to the peers queue.
 3. Messages only exist in volatile memory of a random peer, or are in transit.

-There are also extremely basic capabilities to discover, reject and heal peer connections, which can be expanded in the future.

 If you consider the entire network as one big storage device, the total data held within the network is a function of the average network latency multiplied by the number of peers.

 # Basic Usage